pyfar.signals#

 linear_sweep_time(n_samples, frequency_range)

-Generate single channel sine sweep with linearly increasing frequency.
+Generate sine sweep with linearly increasing frequency in the time domain.

 noise(n_samples[, spectrum, rms, ...])